 Process vessels have been used for the application of chlorine in both large and small community water systems.
 One of the process tanks that have evolved since the introduction of chlorine is the chlorine contact tank.
 This tank was designed specifically to achieve sufficient contact time between the injected chlorine and the water that needs disinfection.
 The CT rule was adopted to use a more representative value of actual contact time.
-The effective contact time is designated T{10} and is the time required for 10% of the water to pass through the process vessel.
-The formula for T{10} is as follows:
+The effective contact time is designated $T{10}$ and is the time required for 10% of the water to pass through the process vessel.

-T{10} = Effective Contact Time = V/Q x BF V = Volume of process vessel Q = flow rate BF = Baffling Factor
+The formula for $T{10}$ is as follows: $T{10}$ = Effective Contact Time = V/Q x BF

+- V = Volume of process vessel Q = flow rate - BF = Baffling Factor

 As you can see from above, the process vessel relies heavily on flow and the baffling factor to determine effective contact time for disinfection.
 The baffling factor will determine the actual residence time within the process vessel.

-By increasing the baffling factor the overall efficiency of the process is increased.
+By increasing the baffling factor, the overall efficiency of the process is increased.
 Below is a table outlining estimating baffling efficiencies for various storage and pressure vessels.
+This table can be found in US EPA's "Guidance Manual for Compliance with the Filtration and Disinfection Requirements for Public Water Systems Using Surface Water Sources," 1991 edition.
+The guidance manual can be found here.

-Baffling Condition T10/T Baffling Description Un-baffled (mixed flow) 0.1 None, agitated basin, very low length to width ration, high inlet and outlet flow velocities Poor 0.3 Single or multiple un-baffled inlets and outlets, no intra-basin baffles Average 0.5 Baffled inlet or outlet with some intra-basin baffles Superior 0.7 Perforated inlet baffle, serpentine or perforated intra-basin baffles, outlet weir or perforated launders Perfect (plug flow) 1.0 Very high length to width ratio (pipeline flow) perforated inlet, outlet, and intra-basin baffles
+Baffling Condition T10/T Baffling Description Un-baffled (mixed flow) 0.1 None, agitated basin, incredibly low length to width ration, high inlet and outlet flow velocities Poor 0.3 Single or multiple un-baffled inlets and outlets, no intra-basin baffles Average 0.5 Baffled inlet or outlet with some intra-basin baffles Superior 0.7 Perforated inlet baffle, serpentine or perforated intra basin baffles, outlet weir or perforated launders Perfect (plug flow) 1.0 Very high length to width ratio (pipeline flow) perforated inlet, outlet, and intra-basin baffles